Johnny-Blaze666/IS601FallGroupFinal/Analyses/SWOT.md

 ## [Opportunities]
 **Identify areas where the orgnization can continue to grow**
 * Emerging needs for our products and services.
+    * Develop Security Training programs to help raise organizational security awareness
 * Social media presence.
+    * Create content to post to social media sites and raise information security awareness, and highlight organizational talent.
 * Lack of competition in the Region.
+    * Develop relationship with local businesses.
 ## [Threats]
 **Identify risks to the orgnization**
 * Potential competitors
+    * Larger compettitors may look to move into/recruit local talent.
 * Negative media
+    * Potential of a poor cutomer experience leading to negative reviews.
 * Market instability.
+    * Market disruption/small portfolio of client.